-MORPHABOND contains morphine, a Schedule II controlled substance.
-As an opioid, MORPHABOND exposes its users to the risks of addiction, abuse, and misuse.
-As extended-release products such as MORPHABOND deliver the opioid over an extended period of time, there is a greater risk for overdose and death due to the larger amount of morphine present [see Drug Abuse and Dependence].
+MORPHABOND ER contains morphine, a Schedule II controlled substance.
+As an opioid, MORPHABOND ER exposes its users to the risks of addiction, abuse, and misuse.
+Because extended-release products such as MORPHABOND ER deliver the opioid over an extended period of time, there is a greater risk for overdose and death due to the larger amount of morphine present [see Drug Abuse And Dependence].

-Although the risk of addiction in any individual is unknown, it can occur in patients appropriately prescribed MORPHABOND and in those who obtain the drug illicitly.
+Although the risk of addiction in any individual is unknown, it can occur in patients appropriately prescribed MORPHABOND ER.
 Addiction can occur at recommended doses and if the drug is misused or abused.

-Opioid agonists such as MORPHABOND are sought by drug abusers and people with addiction disorders and are subject to criminal diversion.
-Consider these risks when prescribing or dispensing MORPHABOND.
-Strategies to reduce these risks include prescribing the drug in the smallest appropriate quantity and advising the patient on the proper storage and disposal of unused drug [see PATIENT INFORMATION].
+Opioids are sought by drug abusers and people with addiction disorders and are subject to criminal diversion.
+Consider these risks when prescribing or dispensing MORPHABOND ER.
+Strategies to reduce these risks include prescribing the drug in the smallest appropriate quantity and advising the patient on the proper storage and disposal of unused drug [see PATIENT INFORMATION.
 Contact local state professional licensing board or state controlled substances authority for information on how to prevent and detect abuse or diversion of this product.

 Life-Threatening Respiratory Depression

-While serious, life-threatening, or fatal respiratory depression can occur at any time during the use of MORPHABOND, the risk is greatest during the initiation of therapy or following a dosage increase.
-Closely monitor patients for respiratory depression, especially within the first 24-72 hours of initiating therapy with and following dosage increases with MORPHABOND.
+While serious, life-threatening, or fatal respiratory depression can occur at any time during the use of MORPHABOND ER, the risk is greatest during the initiation of therapy or following a dosage increase.
+Monitor patients closely for respiratory depression, especially within the first 24-72 hours of initiating therapy with and following dosage increases of MORPHABOND ER.

-Accidental ingestion of even one dose of MORPHABOND, especially by children, can result in respiratory depression and death due to an overdose of morphine.
+Accidental ingestion of even one dose of MORPHABOND ER, especially by children, can result in respiratory depression and death due to an overdose of morphine.

 Neonatal Opioid Withdrawal Syndrome

-Prolonged use of MORPHABOND during pregnancy can result in withdrawal signs in the neonate.
+Prolonged use of MORPHABOND ER during pregnancy can result in withdrawal in the neonate.
 Neonatal opioid withdrawal syndrome, unlike opioid withdrawal syndrome in adults, may be life-threatening if not recognized and treated, and requires management according to protocols developed by neonatology experts.
 Observe newborns for signs of neonatal opioid withdrawal syndrome and manage accordingly.
 Advise pregnant women using opioids for a prolonged period of the risk of neonatal opioid withdrawal syndrome and ensure that appropriate treatment will be available [see Use In Specific Populations, PATIENT INFORMATION].

-MORPHABOND may cause severe hypotension including orthostatic hypotension and syncope in ambulatory patients.
-There is an increased risk in patients whose ability to maintain blood pressure has already been compromised by a reduced blood volume or concurrent administration of certain CNS depressant drugs (e.g., phenothiazines or general anesthetics) [see DRUG INTERACTIONS].
-Monitor these patients for signs of hypotension after initiating or titrating the dosage of MORPHABOND.
-In patients with circulatory shock, MORPHABOND may cause vasodilation that can further reduce cardiac output and blood pressure.
-Avoid the use of MORPHABOND in patients with circulatory shock.
+MORPHABOND ER may cause severe hypotension including orthostatic hypotension and syncope in ambulatory patients.
+There is increased risk in patients whose ability to maintain blood pressure has already been compromised by a reduced blood volume or concurrent administration of certain CNS depressant drugs (e.g., phenothiazines or general anesthetics) [see DRUG INTERACTIONS].
+Monitor these patients for signs of hypotension after initiating or titrating the dosage of MORPHABOND ER.
+In patients with circulatory shock, MORPHABOND ER may cause vasodilation that can further reduce cardiac output and blood pressure.
+Avoid the use of MORPHABOND ER in patients with circulatory shock.

 Risks Of Use In Patients With Increased Intracranial Pressure, Brain Tumors, Head Injury, Or Impaired Consciousness

-In patients who may be susceptible to the intracranial effects of CO2 retention (e.g., those with evidence of increased intracranial pressure or brain tumors), MORPHABOND may reduce respiratory drive, and the resultant CO2 retention can further increase intracranial pressure.
-Monitor such patients for signs of sedation and respiratory depression, particularly when initiating therapy with MORPHABOND.
+In patients who may be susceptible to the intracranial effects of CO2 retention (e.g., those with evidence of increased intracranial pressure or brain tumors), MORPHABOND ER may reduce respiratory drive, and the resultant CO2 retention can further increase intracranial pressure.
+Monitor such patients for signs of sedation and respiratory depression, particularly when initiating therapy with MORPHABOND ER.